cpslabor-education/robotwiki/drone/px4_installation/gazebo_installation.md

 make px4_sitl_rtps gazebo
 ```

 You can interact with the Drone through the NuttX console.
-To start the MicroRTPS client on the system issue the following command:
+To start the MicroRTPS client on the system issue the following command in another screen:
 ```bash
 micrortps_client start -t UDP
 ```